jameszu/jameszu/README.md

 -->

-- 🔭 I’m currently working on personal websites and random side projecs
+- 🔭 I’m currently a second year BAdvSci(Hons) student majoring in Computer Science
-- 🌱 I’m currently learning C++, and improving ReactJS
+- 🌱 I’m currently learning C++ and ReactJS
 - 👯 I’m looking to collaborate on human
 - 🤔 I’m looking for help with life, the universe and everyting
 - 💬 Ask me about anything u want, I'll google it